Lisa Biron: Trial

-Conviction

-Biron was found guilty by a jury in the United States District Court for the District of New Hampshire on one count of transportation with intent to engage in criminal sexual activity (18 U.S.C. §§2423(a), and 2427), six counts of sexual exploitation of children (18 U.S.C. §§2251(a) and 2256) and one count of possession of child pornography (18 U.S.C. §§2252A(a)(5)(B)).

-Sentencing
+Sentencing, appeals, and incarceration

-On May 22, Barbadoro sentenced Biron to 40 years in prison.
+On May 22, 2013, Barbadoro sentenced Biron to 40 years in prison.
 He said that Biron had committed "extraordinarily egregious" crimes that did "incalculable" damage to her daughter's well-being.
 Under sentencing guidelines, Biron faced a minimum of 25 years in prison and a maximum of 100 years.
 Barbadoro indicated that he considered imposing the 100-year sentence, but opted not to do so in part due to a plea from her daughter.
 In a recorded statement, the daughter said that Biron was "not the monster she is made out to be" and wanted her to have a second chance.
 Barbadoro said that given the damage that the daughter has suffered, he needed to be sensitive to the need for her to heal, as well as assure her that she was in no way responsible for her mother's crimes.
-The conviction also subjected her to disbarment from the practice of law in both Massachusetts and New Hampshire; in nearly all American jurisdictions, a felony conviction is grounds for disbarment.

-Appeals

 In November 2014, Biron's conviction was affirmed by the First Circuit, and in March 2015, Biron's petition for certiorari was denied by the United States Supreme Court.
 On October 2, 2017, Biron's attempt to vacate her sentence was denied.

-Disbarment

-On May 28, 2015, the New Hampshire Supreme Court entered an order disbarring Biron as a result of her conviction.
-On June 10, 2016, the Supreme Judicial Court of Massachusetts also entered an order disbarring Biron.

-Incarceration

-Biron, is presently serving her sentence at Federal Correctional Institution, Waseca in Waseca, Minnesota.
-Her earliest possible release date is December 30, 2047, when she will be 77 years old.
+Biron, United States Bureau of Prisons Federal Register #12775-049, is presently serving her sentence at Federal Correctional Institution, Tallahassee in Tallahassee, Florida.
+According to the BOP inmate database, Biron's earliest possible release date is December 30, 2047, when she will be 77 years old.

 Confiscation of manuscript

-Biron complained that while she was incarcerated at Federal Medical Center, Carswell, prison officials confiscated her 144-page manuscript on Christian morality and sexual conduct.
+Biron complained that while she was incarcerated at Federal Medical Center, Carswell while completing a treatment program for sex offenders, prison officials wrongfully deemed her 144-page manuscript on Christian morality and sexual conduct to be contraband and confiscated it.
 Biron sought the return of her writings.
 Biron subsequently lost her Fifth Circuit appeal challenging the confiscation.
+The court held that since prison officials had qualified immunity, Biron had no grounds to sue.